tony-vn/NyaaScrape-qBittorrent/README.md

 ### Prerequisites:
 For non-Windows users, the following Python modules are required: bs4, requests, sys, os, pandas, tabulate, selenium, re, textwrap, shutil and glob.
 <BR><BR>
 Note: the filenames of the generated text files are Windows filename compliant, but were not checked to be compliant for macOS and Linux filename systems.
-Whether this program works for these OSes is unclear.
+Thus, this script/executable is unlikely to work for these OSes.

 ### Setup:
+Download the release executable and place it executable anywhere.
+<BR><BR>
 In the settings of qBittorrent: Options -> Downloads -> Run external program -> Run on torrent finished
 <BR><BR>
 Check "Run on torrent finished", then add the line: `"path/to/executable/NyaaScrape-qBittorrent.exe" "%G" "%I" "%N" "%D" "%F" "%R"`